 In this Section, we discuss a problem of divergences appearing in the cumulant equation approach, although it was not present in Davies's weak coupling approach.
 Let the spin-boson model with transition frequency $\omega_0$ (see the main text), serve as our testing ground.
 We choose the reservoir to be a heat bath at temperature $T=0$, and spectral density $J(\Omega)=\alpha \Omega$.
 From this choice, we obtain $R(\Omega)=\alpha \Omega$, and:

 The integral in the equation above is divergent.
 This fact constitutes a major problem regarding the description of the system's evolution.
-The simplest candidate for a countermeasure to this issue is to choose the cut-off profile and cut-off frequency.
-Let us choose then, two different cut-off profiles $(1)$ a ``sharp'' cut-off, and $(2)$ a exponential one \cite{Rivas_2017}, both with cut-off frequency $\omega_0 \ll \omega_c < + \infty$.
+The simplest candidate for a countermeasure to this issue is to choose the cutoff profile and cutoff frequency.
+Let us choose then, two different cutoff profiles $(1)$ a ``sharp'' cutoff, and $(2)$ a exponential one~\cite{Rivas_2017}, both with cutoff frequency $\omega_0 \ll \omega_c < + \infty$.

-Both integrals in the equation above are convergent, and this is certainly some progress.
-Nonetheless, another problem emerges, i.e., ambiguity in choosing the cut-off frequency (or profile).
-This choice can be made when considering a specific physical situation, and in each case can be different.
-The cut-off profile and frequency can be only be obtained from a ``higher-order'' theory like quantum electrodynamics or from experimental data; however, still, the dynamics should be independent of the cut-off's parameters.